caleblopez96/JavaScript101/Data Types/Primitives/String/string method cheat sheet.md

 ### Code Snippets

 #### `.at(index)`
-Takes integer and returns item at that integers index
+Takes integer and returns item at that integers index.

 RETURNS the item at index.